The clock is ticking.

 - OOIDA then took matters to the U.S. Supreme Court.
 However, the Supreme Court rejected OOIDA’s appeal to hear the ELD case, trusting the decision made by the lower courts.

-- After the legal battle ended, a bill to delay the ELD mandate was filed in the Congress.
+- After the legal battle ended, a bill to delay the ELD mandate was filed in Congress.
 The Senate’s version of the DOT bill, however, skipped any changes to the ELD mandate.

 - Later, Congress also voted down the amendment proposal that was introduced by the U.S. representative Brian Babin in July 2017 — which would have delayed the ELD mandate for at least one year.